vfarcic/devops24/manuscript/06-jenkins-setup.md

 Now we can copy the files we need.

-As a minimum, we'll need `credentials.xml`, where (most of) the credentials are stored.
+As a minimum, we'll need `credentials.xml`.
+That's where (most of) the credentials are stored.
 Since Jenkins uses the secrets to encrypt and decrypt credentials, we'll need them as well.
 Otherwise, Jenkins would generate new secrets when initializing and it could not decrypt the credentials.

 ```bash
 kubectl -n jenkins cp \